La Limonada is the largest urban slum in Central America.

 In the midst of this unrest, settlers staked claim to land in the ravine that is now known as La Limonada.
 One of many communities known as an asentamiento (“settlement”) in Guatemala, La Limonada is built on what most would consider uninhabitable land once owned by the government.

-Considered a Zona Roja (“Red Zone”), a designation given to Guatemala City’s poorest and most dangerous neighborhoods, the ravine is now home to 60,000 people and is considered the largest urban slum in Central America.
+Considered a Zona Roja (“Red Zone”), a designation given to Guatemala City’s poorest and most dangerous neighborhoods, the ravine is now home to over 60,000 people and is considered the largest urban slum in Central America.
 It forms a border between Zona 1 and Zona 5 in the heart of Guatemala City.

 Over many years, a sub-culture of extreme poverty has taken root in La Limonada, leading to a lack of education and job opportunities and unsustainable living conditions, including a lack of access to running water and electricity in some cases.
 La Limonada consists of ten barrios (districts or neighborhoods) ruled by rival gangs who have also instilled a deep-seated culture of fear.